16 amazing tax deductions for independent contractors

 LinkedinTwitter

-But unlike a full-time employee, whose taxes are deducted automatically from their paycheck, it's your job as a 1099 employee to deduct your own taxes from your earnings.
+Unlike a full-time employee whose taxes are automatically deducted from their paycheck, it’s your job as a 1099 employee to deduct your own taxes from your earnings — and take as many tax deductions for independent contractors as you can.

 You can claim numerous deductions when you file your taxes on tax day.
 Your 1099 independent contractor deductions lower the amount you'll ultimately have to pay in taxes as a self-employed contractor.